hltcoe/concrete-stanford/README.md

 `Concrete` files, and one that does not.
 Each has its own requirements, described below.

+## Running over a directory of tar gz files with qsub

+If you have a directory of `.tar.gz` files you want to run through stanford, see [this script](src/main/scripts/batch-stanford.sh) on how to do that via `qsub`.

+Make sure to build the project before running the script.

 ## Quick start / API Usage

 Load in a `Communication` with `Section`s with `TextSpan`s: